Orange Collective

 Risk

 Regulatory and privacy exposure on biometrics, cross-border data, and AML — biometric IDV is one of the most heavily regulated categories in software and the surface area only grows as Didit scales globally.
+The Launch HN thread previewed exactly this: the sharpest community pushback was on face-embedding storage under BIPA and on retention specifics in the privacy policy.

 Mitigation